 Office for Food and Nutrition Programs

-This memorandum is a listing of schools in Massachusetts that have been determined by the Massachusetts Department of Elementary and Secondary Education (ESE) to have fifty percent or more of the student enrollment eligible for free or reduced price meal benefits for Fiscal Year 2018.
+This memorandum is a listing of schools in Massachusetts that have been determined by the Massachusetts Department of Elementary and Secondary Education (DESE) to have fifty percent or more of the student enrollment eligible for free or reduced-price meal benefits for Fiscal Year 2019.
 This list may be used to determine the eligibility for:

 - At-risk after school meals in the Child and Adult Care Food Program (CACFP);

-- Area Eligible food service sites in the Summer Food Service Program (SFSP); and
+- Area eligible open sites in the Summer Food Service Program (SFSP);

 - Tier 1 provider eligibility in Family Day Care (FDC).

 Eligible for onsite meal service only: Schools on the list with an asterisk "*" next to their name do not have geographic attendance areas and therefore may not be used to determine area eligibility.
-These schools are eligible for onsite meal service only, through an approved CACFP at-risk site or SFSP site.
-FDC Sponsors cannot use these schools as qualifying schools to qualify a FDC provider as eligible for Tier 1 status.
+These schools are eligible for onsite meal service only, through an approved CACFP at-risk site, SFSP open site, or SFSP closed enrolled site by CEP eligibility.
+FDC Sponsors cannot use these schools as qualifying schools to qualify an FDC provider as eligible for Tier 1 status.